 The company must explain why it had to use an estimated figure.
 If it intends to replace an estimated figure at a later date it should say when it expects to be able to finalise the figure.
 If it cannot provide a date, it should explain why.

-If a company supplies estimated figures which prove not to be reasonable and therefore not ‘best estimates’, it may be come liable to a penalty under FA98/SCH18/PARA20, where fraudulent or negligent behaviour can be demonstrated.
+If a company supplies estimated figures which prove not to be reasonable and therefore not ‘best estimates’, it may become liable to a penalty under FA07/SCH24/PART2, where a degree of culpability falling within FA07/SCH24/PARA3 can be demonstrated.

 If the company does not provide a figure, whether estimated or otherwise, but uses general words, such as ‘information to follow’ or ‘not yet finally ascertained’, then it cannot have met the obligations imposed by a Paragraph 3 notice.